CoolDevil07/codsoft_01/README.md

 - Modify the predefined rules and responses in the `simple_chatbot` function in the `chatbot.py` script to make the chatbot respond to different queries or statements.
 - Enhance the chatbot's capabilities by integrating more advanced natural language processing techniques, such as sentiment analysis or machine learning models.
 - Extend the chatbot to interact with external databases or APIs to provide more dynamic responses.

-Feel free to modify this README file to match your project's specifics and add any additional information you find relevant.
-This README provides a starting point for documenting your simple chatbot project.